 The jewel in Formula 1’s crown, the Monaco Grand Prix is the most iconic, prestigious and luxurious race to attend.
-This event has an official capacity attendance of 37,000 for race day (22,000 in grandstands) but in fact many more attend the race on yachts and balconies over-looking the track.
-Up to 200,000 view the race weekend across all three days.
+This event has an official capacity attendance of 37,000 for race day (22,000 in grandstands) but in fact, many more attend the race on yachts and balconies overlooking the track.
+Up to 200,000 views the race weekend across all three days.
 So how can we make this experience sustainable?

-Authenticity is the bedrock of reputation and it’s under such constant scrutiny that any brand to trumpet a sustainable message whilst sponsoring Formula 1 open themselves up to criticism.
+Authenticity is the bedrock of reputation and it’s under such constant scrutiny that any brand to trumpet a sustainable message whilst sponsoring Formula 1 to open itself up to criticism.

 The concept of luxury is fluid and there’s a significant change happening in the luxury and premium categories with “sustainable luxury” on the rise.
 Companies in the premium categories have previously relied on exclusivity, quality and brand, but genuine sound environmental and social credentials are now gaining traction amongst brand leaders and with consumers.
 The Kering luxury group, LVMH, Swarovski and Prada are just a few brands in the premium and luxury categories that are now focusing on sustainable values, operations and products.

 As long as Formula 1 maintains the premium positioning, is aspirational, and attracts a high number of wealthy individuals, in the short-term brands in the premium and luxury sectors will continue to effectively use the sport to drive global growth.
 However, authenticity is the bedrock of reputation and it’s under such constant scrutiny that any brand to trumpet a sustainable message whilst sponsoring Formula 1 to open themselves up to criticism.
 Sustainability and environmental credentials are a subject that, rightly or wrongly, Formula 1 has always struggled with; the general perception isn’t a positive one.